Foot Health Awareness Month

 Get new shoes when needed.
 If your shoes are worn, make it a point to purchase new ones.
 Many overwear their shoes and don’t swap them out when it’s time for new ones, leading to blisters and bunions.

 Check your feet regularly.
 Check your feet and get to know what is normal vs. what is not normal for you.
-Oftentimes, people don’t feel a cut in their foot, which can lead to infection or developing ulcers.
+Oftentimes, people don’t feel cut in their feet, which can lead to infection or developing ulcers.

 Beyond Foot Care

-Proper foot care is an essential first step to minimize the complications associated with neuropathy.
-Conservative treatment methods for neuropathy, such as pain medication, physical therapy, laser therapy, and topical medications may be helpful in alleviating pain.
+Proper foot care is an essential first step to minimizing the complications associated with neuropathy.
+Conservative treatment methods for neuropathy, such as pain medication, physical therapy, laser therapy, and topical medications, may be helpful in alleviating pain.
 However, these treatments are short-term solutions and do not address the underlying cause of neuropathy.

 Neuropathy surgery, such as that performed at The Institute for Advanced Reconstruction, addresses the underlying cause of the neuropathy symptoms.
 This minimally invasive procedure has been found to be successful in relieving the symptoms of neuropathy in up to 90 percent of well-selected patients.
 What are the benefits?
-Following surgery, patients experience not only a reduction in pain, but also restored sensation.
+Following surgery, patients experience not only a reduction in pain but also a restored sensation.
 By improving sensation, patients are at a decreased risk of developing chronic foot wounds often caused by diabetic neuropathy.
-If you are interested in learning more about surgical treatment for neuropathy click here.